wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 Additionally, an eDiscovery Administrator can:

-- View all cases that are listed on the Advanced eDiscovery page.
+- View all cases that are listed on the eDiscovery page.
 - Manage any case in the organization after they add themselves as a member of the case.
 - Access and export case data for any case in the organization.